SirYancy/ITECH190-Intro-to-CS/html/links.md

 This renders to this: <br /> ![9]

 Here's how it works.
 The anchor tag pair `<a></a>` surround the display text.
-This _semantically_ designates the word "Wikpedia" as a link.
+This _semantically_ designates the word "Wikipedia" as a link.
 But the link won't work without some way of creating the link.
 Thus, the opening tag has an attribute called `href`.
-The `href` attribute takes the **URL** for the Web page or other resource that you are linking to.
+It stands for "_hypertext reference_."
+The `href` attribute takes the **URL** for the Web page or other resource that you are linking to. **Do not forget the quotation marks.**

 ## Relative vs Absolute Links